India Doesn’t Have a CCTV Problem. It Has an Intelligence Problem.

 India is rapidly becoming one of the world’s largest surveillance markets.

-Cameras are being installed across cities, highways, buses, factories, borders, offices, and public spaces at massive scale.
+Cameras are being installed across cities, highways, buses, factories, borders, offices, and public spaces on a massive scale.
 Governments are investing billions into “smart surveillance.”
 AI-powered monitoring is no longer experimental — it’s already operational.

 On paper, it sounds like progress.